Alis0r/Proposals-/BusinessPlanTemplate.md

-This is a BP template produced for developing a Business activity within the Liminal Village hub of services framework
+This is a BP template produced for developing a Business activity within the Liminal Village hub of services framework - Feb 2023

 BUSINESS PLAN INDEX – Project Title (plus acronym is better)